Cadecraft/Supertris/README.md

 Written in C++ using the SFML library.

+## Project Goals

-This project is far from complete, and is currently just a concept.
+This project is far from complete, and is currently mostly a concept.

+- Build a fully-featured, mostly Tetris-guideline-compatible stacker game
+- Allow configurations for advanced gameplay (DAS, ARR, etc.)
+- Extend this game with more modes, larger boards, special features, etc.
+- Add graphical effects while focusing on high performance
+- Allow to be built and played cross-platform

 ## Building